 The first Environmental Archaeology training program was held at ANAMED in Istabul in September, 2019.
-Gamze Durdu, one of the participants, wrote about her experience for ANAMED Blog.
+Gamze Durdu, one of the participants, wrote about her experience for the ANAMED Blog.

 The program will be conducted in English.
 For more information about the program and how to apply please see down below.